macloo/python-beginners/README.md

 * [Command Line Tips](http://bit.ly/mm-commandline) &mdash; How to navigate among your files and folders in the Terminal.
 * [Getting Started with Python 3](http://bit.ly/py3-quick-install) &mdash; How to install Python 3 and get it running.
+* [Creating or using requirements.txt](http://bit.ly/python-reqs) &mdash; How to install the libraries and extensions know as *dependencies* for a Python project or app.
+It is not necessary to read this until week 5 or later.

 ## Week 01